TRaSH-Guides/Guides/docs/Glossary/index.md

 ### DMCA

-*aka known as "DMCA takedown"*
-The DMCA Takedown Process allows creators to send notices to service providers that have material that infringes their copyright.
+Also known as: "DMCA takedown".
+The DMCA Takedown process allows creators to send notices to service providers that have material that infringes their copyright.
 When this happens, you often end up with missing/incomplete parts and can't complete the download or repair it with PAR2.

 [More info from the Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act){:target="\_blank" rel="noopener noreferrer"}

 ### N&T

-*aka known as "Notice&Takedown"*

-Often seen as the European version of [DMCA](#dmca).
+Also known as: "Notice&Takedown".
+The European equivalent of [DMCA](#dmca).

 [More info from the Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Notice_and_take_down){:target="\_blank" rel="noopener noreferrer"}